Best Juicers in Canada — Shopping Guide and Top Picks

 Do centrifugal juicers destroy nutrients?

-Currently, there is no evidence to suggest that centrifugal juicers are capable of breaking down the nutrients in fruits and vegetables.
+Currently, there is no evidence to suggest that centrifugal juicers can break down the nutrients in fruits and vegetables.

 With a good juicer, you can easily upgrade your diet and make it healthier.
 And fortunately, all the models I presented to you in this review will satisfy even the pickiest user.

-My favorite, though, is the Breville.
-As I’m a family guy, this juicer allows me to make a large amount of juice that we can drink throughout the week.
-Also, the speed control makes it easier to extract the maximum juice from any type of fruit and veggie, so I can make various mixes.
-Finally, I love that this juicer is easy to clean, which makes its use a pleasant task.
+My favourite, though, is the Breville.
+As a family guy, this juicer allows me to make a large amount of juice that we can drink throughout the week.
+Also, the speed control makes it easier to extract the maximum juice from any fruit and veggie to make various mixes.
+Finally, I love that this juicer is easy to clean, making its use a pleasant task.

 Have you used a juicer before?
 What type are you considering?
 You're welcome to share your thoughts below.